About the Library

 It’s also part of Scripps tradition.
 The key moment in the Matriculation Ceremony occurs in the first few days of Orientation, when incoming students process through the intricately carved Ella Strong Denison Library East Door.
 This door remains locked on all other days of the year save Commencement, when graduating seniors exit through this same door, signifying the beginning of Commencement Exercises, and the end of their educational journey at Scripps.

-Honnold/Mudd is the central library of The Claremont Colleges and the third-largest private academic library in California.
+The Claremont Colleges Library is the central library of The Claremont Colleges and the third-largest private academic library in California.
 The joint library resources of The Claremont Colleges include more than 2,500,000 volumes, and students have online electronic access to more than 70,000 titles and journals.
-If a book isn’t available locally, Honnold’s partnership with Link+ means it’s usually one request away.
-In addition to the holdings, the quiet study spaces and café on the first floor of Honnold/Mudd offer more reasons to visit.
+If a book isn’t available locally, the Claremont Colleges Library provides a robust resource sharing service to borrow resources from other libraries regionally, nationally, and globally.
+In addition to the holdings, the quiet study spaces and cafe on the first floor of the Claremont Colleges Library offer more reasons to visit.

 The Claremont Colleges have a number of affiliated libraries that specialize in children’s literature; biology, botany, and horticulture; and biblical studies and theology.
 Students also have access to regional university libraries and other resources.